Britain lags in delivering new hospitals, watchdog says - ExBulletin

 Including these projects, there would be 40 new hospitals by the end of the decade, a Health Ministry spokesperson said.

-Meg Hillier, an opposition Labor MP who chairs the House’s Public Accounts Committee, said there had been a “dismal lack of progress” in achieving the target the government was now trying to change.
+Meg Hillier, an opposition Labor MP who chairs parliament’s public accounts committee, said there had been a severe lack of progress in achieving the target the government was now trying to change.

 ($1 = 0.7625 pounds)